Blackheath wet and muddy, no clear evidence of Canadian Goose shit today. They were down by the pond!

 This weekend we had eight fliers.
 Three could be described as 'newcomers to the current team' even if two of them have flown with us before.

-We sketched out some new manoeuvres on the ferry between Dover and Calais on Friday and they were duly extended on Friday afternoon and Saturday morning and included in the arena flight on Sunday afternoon.
+We sketched out some new manoeuvres on the ferry between Dover and Calais on Friday and they were duly extended on Fri

 Thursday to Sunday we did get out on the beach in the morning.

 On Thursday we set up close to the water opposite our hotel c8:30 and having switched to the shorter line sets started to fly the the full vented 4 wrap iQuad training kites in the smooth onshore breeze.
-Rich Comras arrived at about 9:30 and while he was setting up his kite the lifeguard who had recently arrived told him that from 10:00 we would not be able to fly at that location but that there was an area to the north where the beach narrowed that we could use.
+Rich Comras arrived at about 9:30 and while he was setting up his kite the lifeguard who had recently arrived told him that from 10:00 we would not be able to fly at that location but that there was an area to the north where the b

 A light wind day with news of the [Edit, no capitalisation] Zen to contemplate.